José María Ampuero Jáuregui: 1890s: electoral and Basque campaigns

 Ampuero did not take part in nationwide Carlist politics and is barely mentioned in historiographic works on the movement of the 1890s; occasionally the press noted his outbursts against the Integrists, who allegedly sinned against "Dios, Patria y Rey".
 However, he was barely missing during Traditionalism-flavored rallies in the province, e.g. in 1892 appearing along de Cerralbo in Guernica.
-The year of 1895 marked his beginning of what was to become a longtime friendship with the rising star of Carlist politics, Juan Vázquez de Mella, whom Ampuero hosted in Biscay; similar news were repeated over time, e.g. in 1903; in a public letter of 1905 Ampuero hailed de Mella as his great friend.
+The year 1895 marked his beginning of what was to become a longtime friendship with the rising star of Carlist politics, Juan Vázquez de Mella, whom Ampuero hosted in Biscay; similar news were repeated over time, e.g. in 1903; in a public letter of 1905 Ampuero hailed de Mella as his great friend.
 At the turn of the centuries he began to appear accompanied by his son José Joaquín, who started to aspire to public posts; in 1900 both were briefly detained as part of governmental precautionary measures related to suspected Carlist conspiracy and minor disturbances in Catalonia.

 Ampuero went on with his campaign to promote Basque culture.
 In 1888 in a periodical Euskal-Erria he published Aita Santu Leon XIII-garrenari, a homage address to the Pope; what made it exceptional was that the eulogy was written in euskara, at the time considered the language suitable for barns rather than for such highly aimed documents.
 In the early 1890s he co-organized new Basque festivals, like the one in Iurreta, and sponsored the existing ones; later on he was active in various commemorative committees, like the one to celebrate the anniversary of death of Pablo Astarloa.
 Some of these initiatives overlapped with his interest in agriculture and horticulture, considered part of the Basque identity.
 Apart from experimenting with various plants in his Piñondo gardens, in 1903 he published another manual designed for Basque farmers.
 In 1904 Ampuero entered Junta Consultiva de Agricultura de la Diputación de Bilbao and in 1906 as vice-president co-founded provincial Sindicato Agrícola.